 Hello there, I’m Natashia .

-I’m a Psychotherapist who specializes in group work and a Scholar who orients through a queer and feminist standpoints.
-I am here to support you in creating spaces where you explore yourself and walk the talk of embodied love, pleasure-filled sexuality and modeling co-parenting in empowering ways.
-Change is amazing and it’s also a lot of work.
-For many of us, our early models had some hardships and we wish to learn new and different ways to be in a relationship with partners and with our children.
+I’m a Psychotherapist who specializes in group work and a Scholar who orients through a queer and feminist standpoint.
+I am here to support you in creating spaces where you explore yourself and walk the talk of embodied love, pleasure-filled sexuality, and modeling co-parenting in empowering ways.
+Change is amazing, and it’s also a lot of work.
+For many of us, our early models had some hardships, and we wish to learn new and different ways to be in a relationship with our partners and children.
 You don’t have to struggle on your own.

 More about me